-Equation (\ref{eq: sheaf condition}) is called the \textit{Segal condition} for the nerve functor $N_{\MM, \DCat}$. \begin{rmk} The notion of graph in \cref{ex: classical nerve} is, in a suitable sense, dual to the one used in \cref{ex: dendroidal}, and in the rest of this paper (see \cref{s. graphs}), where edges function as `objects' and connections between them as `morphisms'.
-This is also the case in \cref{ex: dendroidal}. \end{rmk} \begin{ex} Recall from \cref{ex: operad} that an operad is a presheaf $O$ on $\Bifiso$, equipped with a unital composition operation satisfying certain axioms.
+\begin{ex} The category $\Bifiso$ -- whose objects are the directed exceptional edge $(\downarrow)$, and the rooted corollas $t_X$ (for all finite set $X$) -- was describe in \cref{ex: operad}.
+Recall that an operad is a presheaf $O$ on $\Bifiso$, together with a unital composition operation satisfying certain axioms.
 The forgetful functor $\Op \to \pr{\Bifiso}$ is monadic, so every presheaf $O$ on $\Bifiso$ freely generates an operad.
 Let $\MMop$ be the induced monad.

-Objects of $\Bifiso$ are the rooted corollas $t_X$ for finite $X$, and the directed exceptional edge $(\downarrow)$. \textit{Rooted trees} $\Tr$ are obtained as formal colimits of finite diagrams in $\Bifiso$, that describe \textit{grafting} of objects of $\Bifiso$ root-to-leaf as in \cref{fig:grafting}(b).
+\textit{Rooted trees} $\Tr$ are obtained as formal colimits of finite diagrams in $\Bifiso$ that describe \textit{grafting} of objects of $\Bifiso$ root-to-leaf as in \cref{fig:grafting}(b).
 Let $\Omega_0$ be the category whose objects are such rooted trees $\Tr$ and whose morphisms $\Tr[S] \to \Tr$ are (up to isomorphism) inclusions of rooted trees that preserve vertex valency (as in \cref{fig:grafting}(a)).
-Then $\Bifiso \subset \Omega_0$ is the full, and dense, subcategory of rooted trees with zero or one vertex.
+Then $\Bifiso \subset \Omega_0$ is the full and dense subcategory of rooted trees with zero or one vertex.

 Hence, the induced nerve $\Omega_0 \to \pr{\Bifiso}$ is full and faithful, and $\Bifiso$ canonically induces a topology on $ \Omega_0$ whose sheaves are precisely $\Bifiso$-presheaves.
 In particular, $ \Omega_0 \to\pr{\Bifiso}$ is also dense (see e.g.~\cref{subs. sheaves} for comparison), and there is a diagram of functors